manforowicz/gday/CONTRIBUTING.md

 ## Running a server

-One of the strengths of gday is its decentralized nature.
 Want to add your own server to the list of
 [default servers](https://docs.rs/gday_hole_punch/latest/gday_hole_punch/server_connector/constant.DEFAULT_SERVERS.html)?
 Read the instructions in [/gday_server/README.md](/gday_server/README.md).